Confidence is cultural

-- People such as Ms A lack confidence, leading others to doubt their competence.
+- People such as Ms A lack of confidence, leading others to doubt their competence.

 - Imposter syndrome sufferers lack confidence despite others having no doubts whatsoever about their competence.

 A wealth of research has shown this mindset is more prevalent among women.
 Significantly, the term “imposter syndrome” was first used in the 1970s in a study that observed high-achieving women’s reluctance to accept their own intelligence, abilities, talents and overall entitlement to success.

 Irrespective of how high they climb, in spite of how obvious their gifts might be to others, imposter syndrome sufferers see themselves as undeserving frauds and live in fear of somehow being “found out”.
 Praise is no cure: it merely perpetuates the situation.
 The constant fight against the feeling of being a phoney can ultimately lead to burn-out.

 The paradox of respectable femininity

 So there are women whose lack of confidence is pivotal to how others view them; and there are women whose lack of confidence is pivotal to how they view themselves, regardless of the positive views of others.
 And in both cases, the results can be deeply detrimental.

 There is, too, a further complication when contemplating potential solutions: confidence in women isn’t necessarily judged in the same way as confidence in men.
 This brings us to the paradox of what has been called “respectable femininity”, a subject I’ve researched extensively with Dr Dulini Fernando, of Warwick Business School.